Shashank1998-code/Econometrics-Project/README.md

    where:

-    Inflationt​ is the inflation rate in period t,
-    M2t M1t RealGDPt InterestRatest and Unemployment​ are the values of the respective variables in period t, β0​ is the intercept term,
+    Inflationt​ is the inflation rate in period t, M2t, M1t, RealGDPt, InterestRatest and Unemployment​ are the values of the respective variables in period t, β0​ is the intercept term,
     β1,β2,β3,β4,β5​ are the coefficients to be estimated, εt is the error term.